 "I make sure to enjoy the real luxury goods time and leisure with all the hectic everyday life"

 The importance of sustainability in product design

 Ideally, product design and sustainability are two sides of the same coin.
 Product / industrial design must take a path at an early stage of product creation that is sustainable, for example through the use of materials that conserve and use resources.

-Here, a small and low-complex example may serve to demonstrate what I mean: my “Tavo” side table was created in the Labs studio.
-The main focus in the planning was on a slowly dying craft, turning.
-As wonderfully poetic as the thought of turning a table completely out of a tree trunk, such a realization would be nonsensical on the other side.
+A small and less complex example may serve here to demonstrate what I mean: My “Tavo” side table was created in Studio Labs.
+The main focus of the planning was on a craft that is unfortunately slowly dying out, turning.
+As wonderfully poetic as the idea of turning a table completely out of a tree trunk may be, such a realization on the other hand would be so nonsensical.

-Apart from the fact that the table would then not be able to maintain its shape and tear due to the nature of the wood, it would also be a great waste of material.
-The table looks as if it were solid in one piece, but it is not.
+Apart from the fact that the table would then not be able to hold its shape due to the nature of the wood and would crack, it would also be a great waste of material.
+The table looks like it is made of one piece, but it is not.
 The shelf is turned separately and placed on the base.
-If the shelf is damaged, it can be replaced without having to manufacture the entire table.
+If the shelf is damaged, it can be replaced without having to make the entire table.
 It is also the task of designers to provide impulses, for example for the development and research of new, sustainable materials.